louwrentius/fio-plot/bench_fio/README.md

 You can put any valid fio option in the bench-fio INI file and those will be passed as-is to fio.
 Such parameters are marked with an asterix(*) when running bench-fio.

+### Benchmarking multiple devices in parallel

+By default, a test run will benchmark one device at a time, sequentially.
+The --parallel option allows multiple devices to be tested in parallel.
+This has two benefits, it speeds up testing and it also simulates a particular load on the system.
+It could be that benchmarking devices in parallel causes so much CPU impact that this impacts the benchmark results.
+Depending on your intentions, this may actually be an interesting outcome or spoil the benchmark results, so keep this in mind.

+Thanks @Zhucan for building this feature.

 ### Fio Client/Server support

 The Fio tool supports a [client-server][clientserver] model where one host can issue a benchmark on just one remote host